A Comparison of Performance Measures for Online Algorithms: Preliminaries

 The Max/Max Ratio~\cite{BDB94} compares an algorithm's worst cost for any sequence of length~$n$ to \OPT{}'s worst cost for any sequence of length~$n$.
 The Max/Max Ratio of an algorithm $\ALG$, $w_M(\ALG)$, is $M(\ALG)/M(\OPT)$, where

-\subsubsection{The Random Order Ratio}
+\subsubsection{The Random Order Ratio:}

-Kenyon~\cite{K96} defines the Random Order Ratio to be the worst ratio obtained over all sequences, comparing the expected value of an algorithm, \ALG, over all permutations of a given sequence to the expected value of \OPT{} over all permutations of the given sequence:
+Kenyon~\cite{K96} defines the Random Order Ratio to be the worst ratio obtained over all sequences $I$, comparing the expected value of an algorithm, \ALG, with respect to a uniform distribution of all permutations of $I$, to the value of \OPT{} on $I$:

 The original context for this definition is Bin Packing for which the optimal packing is the same, regardless of the order in which the items are presented.
 Therefore, it does not make sense to take an average over all permutations for \OPT.
-For server problems, however, the order of requests in the sequence may very well change the cost of \OPT.
-We choose to generalize the Random Order Ratio as follows:

-If, on the other hand, one chooses the following generalization, the results presented here are the same:
+For server problems, however, the order of requests in the sequence may very well change the cost of \OPT, so we compare to \OPT's performance, also on a random permutation of the input sequence.
+In addition, taking the limit as $\OPT(I)\rightarrow\infty$, causes a problem with analyzing \Greedy{} on the baby server problem (and presumably other algorithms for other problems), since there is an infinite family of sequences, $I_n$, where \OPT's cost on $I_n$ is the same constant for all $n$, but \Greedy{}'s cost grows with $n$.
+Thus, we consider the limit as the length of the sequence goes to infinity, as in another alternative definition of the Random Order Ratio in~\cite{CCRZ08}.
+We choose to modify the Random Order Ratio as shown to the left, but for the results presented here, the definition to the right would give the same: